stephomi/nomadsculpt.com/manual/docs/faq.md

 ## Can we import Zbrush tools?
 No, Zbrush uses a proprietary format.
 You should be able to extract the alpha maps and use them in Nomad however.

+## Why don't the colors match what I painted?
+Why can't I get white in the render?
+Imagine taking a photo of a piece of paper, vs a photo of a desk lamp, vs a photo of the sun.
+Older cameras and screens will just make them all ‘white’.
+More modern systems can show a difference between reflected white of paper vs emitted light of a lamp, vs the super bright of the sun.

+Modern computer graphics tries to work in a similar way, emulating the physics of light and surfaces.
+This is called `Physically Based Rendering`, or PBR, and Nomad's PBR renderer is based on this.
+This looks realistic and balanced, but often brightly painted colors will appear darker.

+If you need the render to match closer to the painted colors, you can fix this in both non-physically based and physically based ways:

+Non PBR:
+* `Use the 'Unlit' mode in the lighting menu`.
+Colors will be shown exactly as painted, but you also lose all shading.
+Handy for quick checks, and more graphic output.
+* `Use the 'Matcap' mode in the lighting menu`.
+Choose a brighter matcap that is mostly white, with no color tint.

+PBR:
+* `Boost the lighting`.
+If you were taking a photo of white paper in a dark room, you’d simply add more light.
+On the environment light, turn up the exposure slider until the colors start to feel right to you, or add more individual lights with more intensity.
+* `Boost the camera exposure`.
+If the dark room didn't have any extra lights, you could have the camera hold the shutter open for longer, or use a more sensitive ISO.
+In Nomad you can achieve a similar result with post processing.
+Go to post process, enable, down to tone mapping, enable, and raise the exposure slider until the colors feel right.
+* `Use emmisive color`.
+In the material menu, you can enable 'emissive' under textures, which will make an object appear to be a light source.
+If you turn on global illmination in the post process settings, it will cast light onto other objects in the scene.
+You can also enable 'unlit' for that material, which will achieve a similar look without a texture.